onap/policy-parent/docs/clamp/controlloop/controlloop.rst

 At runtime, interaction between ONAP platform services and application microservices are relatively unconstrained, so interactions between Control Loop Elements for a given Control Loop Instance remain relatively unconstrained.
-A `proposal to support access-controlled accessto and between ONAP services
+A `proposal to support access-controlled access to and between ONAP services
 <https://wiki.onap.org/pages/viewpage.action?pageId=103417456>`_
 will improve this.
 This can be complemented by intercepting and controlling services accesses between Control Loop Elements for Control Loop Instances for some/all Control